Grove Studio | How We Work

 questions

 Will the Discovery Package give me enough information for a draftsperson or builder to build from?
-Do you include electrical and plumbing layouts?

 Do I really need to engage you for the construction phase?